Erewhon: In popular culture

-'Erewhon' is the name of Los Angeles-based natural foods grocery store originally founded in Boston in 1966.
+Erewhon Market is the name of an upscale Los Angeles-based natural foods grocery chain originally founded in Boston in 1966.
+The store’s co-founder Aveline Kushi named it after Erewhon because it was the favorite book of her mentor, George Ohsawa.

-'Erewhon' is also the name of an independent speculative fiction publishing company founded in 2018 by Liz Gorinsky.
+Erewhon is also the name of an independent speculative fiction publishing company founded in 2018 by Liz Gorinsky.